NutriLens-Bangkit-2024/nutrion_grade_scanning/README.md

 # Nutrition OCR
+This API extracts nutritional information from an image of a nutrition label.
+The supported image formats are `.jpg`, `.jpeg`, `.png`, and `.heic`
 ## Running the Models

 These steps will guide you through setting up the environment, installing dependencies, and running the NutriLens Grade Models.